Stylized Water 2

 .watermesh asset, which is essentially a regular mesh, so can be assigned to any Mesh Filter component.

-StylizedWater2.WaterMesh class can also be instantiated, in order to create a mesh through custom scripts.
-Or you can use the static
+StylizedWater2.WaterMesh class can instantiated, in order to create a mesh through custom scripts.
+You can change any of the public properties, then call the

 This component lives up to its name, it creates a grid of water meshes around its position.

-This can be utilized to create water tiles for streaming systems, or faking an infinite ocean.
+This can be utilized to create water tiles for streaming systems, or faking an infinite ocean to some extent.